 The impact of feature aggregation on accuracy and throughput.

-The team narrows the number of viable model configuration scenarios to a defined set of preliminary models based those that yield the highest rates of use within throughput and accuracy thresholds.
-This more limited set of preliminary models form the basis for testing and performance analysis.
+The team narrowed the number of viable model configuration scenarios to a defined set of preliminary models based those that yield the highest rates of use within throughput and accuracy thresholds.
+This more limited set of preliminary models formed the basis for testing and performance analysis.

-NOTE: Early in the optimization process, the BCDS Team determined that the rating for general hearing loss changed very infrequently (in only 27.9 percent or 54,675 of the claims within the development data) from what the rating was previously.
-This suggested that an exceptions based model might prove more accurate and reliable (i.e., identifying the patterns that determine the direction and extent of change, when warranted, as opposed to identifying patterns that accurately predict all ratings, regardless of whether a change is warranted).
+NOTE: Early in the optimization process, the BCDSS Team determined that the rating for general hearing loss changed very infrequently (in only 27.9 percent or 54,675 of the claims within the development data) from what the rating was previously.
+This suggested that an exceptions-based model might prove more accurate and reliable (i.e., identifying the patterns that determine the direction and extent of change, when warranted, as opposed to identifying patterns that accurately predict all ratings, regardless of whether a change is warranted).

 Testing and Performance Analysis of Co-Occurring Condition Models